 California Law Regarding Balance Billing

-We are no longer taking Balance Billing cases.
+We are not Balance Billing attorneys and are unable to take balance billing cases or to answer any questions regarding balance billing.
 The information below is for informational purposes only.

 What is Balance Billing?